hphelion/documentation/commercial/GA1/commercial.undercloud-storage-storeserv.md

 2. The HP 3PAR StoreServ device is accessible from the Undercloud

-3. The HP 3PAR StoreServ device (running operating system v 3.1.3 or later) is accessible by Cinder and Compute nodes running in the Overcloud
+3. The HP 3PAR StoreServ device (running operating system v 3.1.3 or later) is accessible by the Compute nodes and Cinder running in the Overcloud

 4. Common Provisioning Groups (CPGs) are created for HP 3PAR StoreServ